sinpwnzorz/Davinci/README.md

 * Digital Secretary.
 Typical Alexa / Google Assistant / Siri / Echo features (Will add those later)
   * Schedule confliction notifier, automatically listens and checks calendar if it hears "I can", or "I will", or "I could", etc.
   * Calendar + reminder + notes automation.
+  * Errand Reminders when I say "I should go to the store soon" - Also stars car preemptively when too cold.
 * HASSIO home automation integration.
 * Bablefish Realtime Translator - With secret code to translate a localized reply like "Can I speak to your manager" in that language
 * Voice control other devices: